MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-markings.md

 ### Setting the font color

 You can choose from the list of available colors or specify a custom color by entering a hex triplet code for the red, green, and blue (RGB) components of the color.
-For example, **#DAA520**.
+For example, **#40e0d0** is the RGB hex value for turquoise.

-If you need a reference for these codes, [Colors by Name](https://msdn.microsoft.com/library/aa358802\(v=vs.85\).aspx) from the MSDN documentation is a helpful starting point.
+If you need a reference for these codes, you'll find a helpful table from the [<color>](https://developer.mozilla.org/docs/Web/CSS/color_value) page from the MSDN web docs.
 You also find these codes in many applications that let you edit pictures.
 For example, Microsoft Paint lets you choose a custom color from a palette and the RGB values are automatically displayed, which you can then copy.

 ## Next steps